 In some cases, a damaged tooth may need to be repaired with a filling.

 A filling procedure involves removing the decayed portion of a tooth and filling up the space with a dental material.
-While various materials may be offered, our dentist Dr. Tounian recommends using a composite material, which can match the exact color of your teeth and will stay strong for many years.
+While various materials may be offered, our dentist Dr. Martz recommends using a composite material, which can match the exact color of your teeth and will stay strong for many years.

 Dental fillings Spring Valley procedure requires only one visit to the dentist to complete.
-First, Dr. Tounian will numb the area around the tooth being worked on.
+First, Dr. Martz will numb the area around the tooth being worked on.
 Next, he will remove the decayed area and clean it carefully.

-When the space in the tooth is clean, Dr. Tounian will place the filling material and shape it precisely.
+When the space in the tooth is clean, Dr. Martz will place the filling material and shape it precisely.
 You will receive all the information you'll need to care for your fillings when the procedure is over.

 Your teeth may need to be repaired with a filling it they are: